chef/chef-server/README.md

     Options:
-      -r, [--ruby=PATH]              # Path to the Ruby binary of your choice .
+      -r, [--ruby=PATH]              # Path to the Ruby binary of your choice ...
-    .
-    .

 ...then try this ([referenced here](http://stackoverflow.com/questions/14841575/rails-4-doesnt-detect-application)):

     rake rails:update:bin

 That'll give you a running server at http://localhost:3000.
-Sign in using the only (hard-coded!) credentials that work right now:
+Sign in using a valid Chef server account:

     applejack
     applejack

+(By default, we point to dev-vm at [https://api.opscode.piab](https://api.opscode.piab); you can customize your configuration settings in config/settings/*.yml as needed.
+See below for instructions on integrating with Enterprise Chef.)

 Well done!
 Now you need an app.
-Visit http://localhost:3000/oauth/applications and click **New Application**.
+Visit [http://localhost:3000/oauth/applications](http://localhost:3000/oauth/applications) and click **New Application**.
 (This is wide open now, but we'll restrict it at some point, of course.)
 Add a name and a callback URL (in the form 'http://your-hostname/some-path').
 Save.

 Now it's time to authorize your app!
 As a shortcut, click that **Authorize** link.
 It'll open a new tab.
 Then **note the value** of the ``code`` parameter and open a Terminal tab; we're going to use the [oauth2 gem](https://github.com/intridea/oauth2) to simulate a three-legged OAuth flow.
 To do that: